notoriousbfg/notoriousbfg.github.io/posts/2022-07-29_time/post.md

 More time can be a wonderful elixir for regret, which is simply sadness at the passing of time.
 Whether we regret something we said, did, or didn't do more time would allow us to correct our mistakes (or so we think).
 But to live life with regret is itself regrettable.

 In recent years I've come to love the music of John Prine, who sadly passed away in 2020.
-But while much of his music is tinged with sadness, there is hope in the song "I Remember Everything", which describes brief snapshots throughout his life.
+But while many of his songs are tinged with sadness, there is hope in "I Remember Everything" which describes brief periods in his life.

 > I've been down this road before
 > Alone as I can be